tom-krieger/security_baseline/README.md

 ### Reporting

 This module has two possible methods of reporting.
 First you can create a Puppet fact with the reporting results and upload this fact to the Puppet Master.
 Or you choose to create a CSV report which will be stored on the server and can be collected afterwards with some collecting job.

+A summary report can be created as well.
+This report gives you an overview which checks are successful, which are not and which have an unknown result.
+You also get some numbers arround the tests.

 Reporting is configured as follows